dolthub/docs/content/interfaces/cli.md

 where source_field_name is the name of a field in the file being imported and dest_field_name is the name of a field in the table being imported to.

 In create, update, and replace scenarios the file's extension is used to infer the type of the file.
 If a file does not have the expected extension then the `--file-type` parameter should be used to explicitly define the format of the file in one of the supported formats (Currently only csv is supported).
-For files separated by a delimiter other than a ',', the --delim parameter can be used to specify a delimeter.
+For files separated by a delimiter other than a ',', the --delim parameter can be used to specify a delimiter.

 If the parameter `--dry-run` is supplied a sql statement will be generated showing what would be executed if this were run without the --dry-run flag